iluwatar/java-design-patterns/strangler/README.md

 ---
-title: "Understanding the Strangler Design Pattern in Java: A Guide to Modernizing Legacy Systems"
+title: "Strangler Pattern in Java: Modernizing Legacy Systems with Incremental Updates"
+shortTitle: Strangler
 description: "Explore the Strangler design pattern for Java, a strategic approach to incrementally modernize legacy systems without disruption.
 Learn how it facilitates smooth transitions to new architectures, with real-world applications and code examples."
 category: Structural
 language: en